 |

-While not very logical, here a very late war
+| While not very logical, here a very late war

 example dated 45 which is still made of aluminium.
+Also a small insert made of aluminium is shown. |

 |